copernicus-mogley/zkav.club/publishing-infrastructure/zcash/moderation.md

 ### Purpose

-This PeerTube instance exists to provide a privacy-respecting, community-run home for Zcash ecosystem video.
+This PeerTube instance exists to provide a privacy-respecting, community-run home for Zcash ecosystem video on `watchz.cash`.

 **Status:** Applies to the MVP (invite-only alpha, April 2026)